What Is OpenAI?

 The Bottom Line

-**OpenAI remains the default choice for most AI engineering teams**, and for good reason—the models are excellent, the developer experience is best-in-class, and the ecosystem support is unmatched.
+**OpenAI remains the default choice for most AI engineering teams**, and for good reason.
+The models are excellent, the developer experience is top, and the ecosystem support is unmatched.
 If you're new to LLMs, start here.

 But the market is maturing.
 Anthropic's Claude offers compelling advantages for long-context and safety-critical applications.
 Open-source models are closing the gap.
 Smart teams are building provider-agnostic architectures and evaluating alternatives for cost and reliability reasons.